It’s a painful, tragic, and an emotionally charged incident that can happen to anyone at anytime—if one is not careful—including you!

 What are the common causes of suicide?

-There are numerous, but let us see the most common causes.
+There are numerous, but let us check the most common causes.

 - Suicidal thoughts are the result of feelings of not being able to cope with what seems to be overwhelming life situations.